This is the first part of a series on Conformity: Conformity, Closing the Gap

-Conformity has been the source of lots of problem in my life.
+Conformity has been the source of lots of problems in my life.
 I actually think it is a major problem with society as a whole.
 We, and the systems that we have created punish anyone for being authentic.
 One feels like a puppet in daily life.
 I think conformity is bad specifically because it accentuates the repression of one's shadow.
 It makes it so that one hides parts of themselves even harder then they would normally.
 Creating lots of anxiety.
 I personally have horrible anxiety over how I am perceived in public.

 A while ago, I realized I was getting way too much anxiety over seemingly small things, stuff that seemed like I should have been able to just do.
 I would consider doing things, but I would never actually do them.
 I would only think about doing them and fantasize about how I would be if I did do them.
 This happened over super little stuff.